jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-misc-issues.md

 Even through the retrieval of pressure could be made a command with a parameter, one might want to see __Pressure__ as an *object*, rather than a *command*.

 You can use a related object for that.
 A related object has a system interface, that allows you to let the eventual object it displays be determined by a procedure.
 The system interface controls what is returned as the related object.
 You can extend the __Get Value__ and __Set Value__ system commands.
-The new computer language must allow you to be able to add extra parameters to system commands, or add extra sub-objects to a system aspect, such as the __Value__ aspect, creating a single parameter for both __Get Value__ and __Set Value__ at the same time, and the new computer language should also allow you to add sub-objects to the whole system interface, to give the retrieval and assignment of any aspect the same parameter.
+Encircle must allow you to be able to add extra parameters to system commands, or add extra sub-objects to a system aspect, such as the __Value__ aspect, creating a single parameter for both __Get Value__ and __Set Value__ at the same time, and Encircle should also allow you to add sub-objects to the whole system interface, to give the retrieval and assignment of any aspect the same parameter.
 So it is not really the object itself, that gets a parameter, but the related object, that gets a parameter.
 An object *reference* gets a parameter.
 That is why the parameter needs to be part of the system interface.

-Because you can add a parameter to the whole system interface which extends every system command with a parameter, the new computer language should supply the capability to select which system commands actually get extended with the same parameter, and whether the __Time__ parameter is required or optional. __Time__ is a sub-object of the related object’s system interface, so it is not really a parameter of a command.
+Because you can add a parameter to the whole system interface which extends every system command with a parameter, Encircle should supply the capability to select which system commands actually get extended with the same parameter, and whether the __Time__ parameter is required or optional. __Time__ is a sub-object of the related object’s system interface, so it is not really a parameter of a command.
 However, it does extend the system commands with a __Time__ parameter, so a sub-object of a system interface is always called a parameter, but it is called a parameter of a *related* object instead of a parameter of a command.

 Adding parameters to the system interface of a related object or extensive extension of system commands is a way to let a retrieval procedure be represented by an object instead of a command.

-A command in the new computer language can have multiple return values, but when you convert the command into the retrieval procedure of a related object, the command will actually have a single return value.
+A command in Encircle can have multiple return values, but when you convert the command into the retrieval procedure of a related object, the command will actually have a single return value.
 So in this case, you do have the concept of having only one single return value, unlike commands, in which you can have multiple return values.

 There are no plans yet to make a command, that is a retrieval procedure, and a related object with an extensive retrieval procedure, two completely equally present views on the same thing (like other flat and structured interchange concepts within the language, like exchangeability of class commands and command parameters).